5 Types of Fungal Diseases That Attack Plants

 • Symptoms of Black Spot

-Black spot typically manifests itself as quickly expanding purple-ish to black spots on the upper surfaces of the plant's leaves.
+Black spot typically manifests itself as quickly expanding purple to black spots on the upper surfaces of the plant's leaves.
 These spots may feature yellowish halos, and may or may not cause the leaves to drop.
-You may also notice black lesions on younger stems.
+You may notice black lesions on younger stems as well.

 • How to Get Rid of Black Spots on Plants

 Treat your plants around the base with a product labeled to kill fungus through the spring and summer.
 Remove plant debris from your garden beds in the fall to prevent black spot from overwintering in the leaves and branches that have dropped.
-Discard infected plant material in the trash, rather than composting it in order to contain the fungus' spread.
+Discard infected plant material in the trash, rather than composting it to prevent the fungus from spreading.
 Remember that leaves that stay damp for too long provide prime conditions for black spot, so water at the base of the plant.

 3. Leaf Spot